-Want to give back and gain NGO experience as a Creative Technologies volunteer in Greece - Athens?
-International Volunteer HQ’s Creative Technologies project is an exciting opportunity to support local non-profit organizations involved in worthy causes such as social inclusion and environmental conservation.
+Want to give back and gain NGO experience as a Content Creator For Impact volunteer in Greece - Athens?
+International Volunteer HQ’s Content Creator For Impact project is an exciting opportunity to support local non-profit organizations involved in worthy causes such as social inclusion and environmental conservation.
 As a volunteer in Greece, you’ll help develop the online presence and marketing materials for these NGOs using your creative and technological skills!

 - Programs start every first and third Monday of the month

 - Affordable fees from $1410 for 3 weeks

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Help local NGOs increase their reach and get their mission out there

 Stay at a sustainable hostel in the heart of Athens

 This program is ideal for:

 What to expect and how you'll make an impact

 Many non-profit organizations in Greece struggle to be able to financially support a skilled professional with their marketing, tech and creative needs.
 However, many NGOs need these kinds of tools to promote their mission so that more people can get to know them, volunteer there, and support fundraising efforts.